Terms and conditions of enrolment

 All applications for withdrawal must be in writing.
 A form is provided online at openpolytechnic.ac.nz for this purpose.
 The date of withdrawal is the date when your written withdrawal is received by the Polytechnic.

-You will be eligible for a refund of fees providing your written application is received within the specified timeframe as set out in the following table, and your course has not been approved a re-enrolment under Special Consideration.
+You will be eligible for a refund of fees providing your written application is received within the specified timeframe as set out in the following table, and your course has not been approved as a re-enrolment under Special Consideration.

 Date withdrawal received